 Whitewash [23] improves on the result of Carter et al. [24] and thus we include performance comparison only for the former.
 In addition, Mood et al. [60] improves on the result of [24] by allowing a garbled value from one circuit to be transformed to a garbled input of another circuit, thus allowing for computation to be performed in stages and reusing values from one circuit in a different circuit.
 This allows for savings associated with input transfer and validation.
-However, for the functions we report in this section (such as matrix multiplication and edit distance), [60] did not show observable improvement in runtime per circuit.
+However, for the functions we report in this section (such as matrix multiplication and edit distance), [60] did not show observable improvement in runtime per circuit when multiple circuits are executed instead of a single circuit.
 Thus, we do not provide a direct comparison of our results with the performance of [60].
 The techniques of [60] appear to be most effective for circuits with a high ratio of input bits to the circuit size.